 Woodland Design Residency

-Dutch Invertuals teamed up with Schloss Hollenegg for Design
+Dutch Invertuals teamed up with Schloss Hollenegg for Design to offer a three-week design residency in Austria

 The Woodland residency gave a group of carefully selected designers the opportunity to explore our relation with nature.
 Designers from all over Europe with different backgrounds applied to the open call.
 Seven designers were guided to experiment and create through a series of workshops, field trips, lectures, and group discussions held by specialists from Dutch Invertuals and Schloss Hollenegg's network.